ChzFlvrHrse/Star-Wars-The-Best-One/README.md

 # Best-Star-Wars
-This program utilizes Alexa to simply tell you the Best Star Wars film.
+This program utilizes Amaxon's Alexa to simply tell you the Best Star Wars film.